christopherchiles1/convoy/README.md

   * #turn - tells leader to turn (note: may need to use a queue to avoid unresponsive keypresses)

 ### Unit < ListNode
+  * .frame - used to time attacks and animation (increment on move, mod by ticks/sec)
   * .type - Warrior, Archer, or Mage (defines animation and attack type)
   * .health
   * .range